 - 3. Liquidity Risk Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit facilities.
 The company ensures flexibility in funding by maintaining availability under committed credit lines.
 The unused amounts pertain to the credit facility availed from the consortium of banks.
 The company's liquidity management policy involves considering the level of liquid assets necessary to meet the funding requirement; monitoring the liquidity of fund and creating a quarterly budgetary plan. - 4.
 Industrial Sales Dependency The largest contribution to the company's turnover is from supplies made to Reputed Industrial Houses.
 This scenario is due to the low developed Commercial cylinder market and non start of Auto LPG dispensing stations (ALDS).
 Company is currently venturing into expending its commercial cylinder business as well as initiatives has been taken to set up ALDS at various locations in India.
 Thus, moving forward it's expected to be a major growth driver for the company de-risking its business model suitably. - 5.
 Competitive Scenario The LPG is highly competitive industry with major stake of PSU's and MNC's in the industry.
 The company is proud to reiterate that its services cater to various segments of the market.
-The Company keeps close touch with customers and keeps close watch on new industrial developments to keep track of changing demand and supply trends. - 6.
+The Company keeps close touch with customers and keeps close watch on new industrial developments to keep track of changing demand and supply trends - 6.
 Government Subsidy The major threat to our industry is again the Subsidies provided by the Central Government to the PSU's only.
 The entire private sector faces competitive pressures from the PSUs, which enjoys access to lower costing due to the subsidies available to them.
-The company is thus basically focusing on commercial segment where there is no subsidy allowance even by the government and company is also targeting the high class domestic consumer who prefers to pay ther waiting for long for subsidised cylinders. - 7.
-Market Risk Fluctuations in the demand supply gap in the future cal have significant impact on the realisations and on the competitive scenario.
+The company is thus basically focusing on commercial segment where there is no subsidy allowance even by the government and company is also targeting the high class domestic consumer who prefers to pay then waiting for long for subsidised cylinders. - 7.
+Market Risk Fluctuations in the demand supply gap in the future can have significant impact on the realisations and on the competitive scenario.
 The Company's objective therefore is to understand measure and monitor these risks regularly, and take appropriate measures to minimise their impact.
 The Company has taken several initiatives to mitigate the market risks associated with its operations.
-The company over the years, has continuously invested in creating strong bond of relationship and brand image which have led to significant increase it market share in relevant markets.
-This has also helped the Company of command a premium on its products, even in relatively adverse mark conditions.
-The company has further initiated a detailed micro-mark analysis to foresee the demand supply situation in different markets. - 8.
+The company, over the years, has continuously invested in creating strong bond of relationship and brand image which have led to significant increase in market share in relevant markets.
+This has also helped the Company to command a premium on its products, even in relatively adverse market conditions.
+The company has further initiated a detailed micro-market analysis to foresee the demand supply situation in different markets. - 8.
 Regulatory Risk There is a fair amount of regulatory control exercised by the Government on the LPG business. - 9.
-Alternate Fuel Natural Gas is slowly emerging as an alternative crude oil.
-Coal to liquid conversion based on coal gasification (CBM) also a potential alternative, considering the abundance of coal in India comparison to oil and gas.
-Other alternatives include Wind Pow Hydropower, Biomass, Solar thermal power, Ethanol and Bio-Diesel.
-T
+Alternate Fuel Natural Gas is slowly emerging as an alternative to crude oil.
+Coal to liquid conversion based on coal gasification (CBM) is also a potential alternative, considering the abundance of coal in India in comparison to oil and gas.
+Other alternatives include Wind Power, Hydropower, Biomass, Solar thermal power, Ethanol and Bio-Diesel.
+The company is keeping close watch on the same and would be adding more product base in its basket in future. - 10.
+Other Risks The other threats were higher cost of various inputs, higher transportation cost including increase in fixed cost from time to time.
+The strategies are constantly re-worked to minimize adverse implications, if any.